NadavIs56/NadavIs56/README.md

 </p>

 <p align="center">
-  <h2 align="center">💻 Software Engineer</h2>
+  <h2 align="center">I'm Nadav, a software engineer from (https://raw.githubusercontent.com/krzysztofrewak/flat-flags-iconset/master/flags/il.png)</h2>

-  <h3 align="left">I am a highly skilled and detail-oriented software engineering student with honors, currently in my 4th year at SCE College.
+  <h4 align="left">I am a highly skilled and detail-oriented software engineering student with honors, currently in my 4th year at SCE College.
 I am passionate about solving complex problems and creating efficient software solutions.
 With expertise in multiple programming languages including C, C++, Java, and Python, I possess a solid foundation in software development methodologies and strong command of SQL for effective database management.
-I am also experienced in working with the Django web framework and proficient in Linux. <h3>
+I am also experienced in working with the Django web framework and proficient in Linux. <h4>
 </p>